-Already many decades ago, the Tonks-Girardeau gas \cite{Tonks1936,Girardeau1960} and the Lieb-Liniger model \cite{Lieb1963,McGuire1964} have been considered, which are based on the zero-range contact interaction.
+Already many decades ago, the Tonks-Girardeau gas \cite{Tonks1936,Girardeau1960} and the Lieb-Liniger model \cite{Lieb1963,McGuire1964} have been considered, which are based on the zero-range contact interaction \cite{Girardeau2004}.
 Three-body systems in 1D have recently \cite{Mora2005,Moroz2015,Sowinski2019} attracted increasing attention.
 In particular, studies on the inclusion of three-body interactions \cite{Mazets2008,Guijarro2018,Nishida2018}, on three-body systems of two different species \cite{Kartavtsev2009,Happ2019}, and on the accuracy of adiabatic methods \cite{Mehta2014,Happ2019} have been performed.

 Not only theoretical studies, but also experimental measurements of few-body effects in low dimensions are nowadays feasible.
 For this purpose, ultracold gases are confined via anisotropic traps leading to cigar- or tube-shaped configurations \cite{Bloch2008,Blume2012}.
 Moreover, the strength of interactions in ultracold gases can be tuned over the scope of many orders of magnitude with the help of Feshbach-resonances \cite{Chin2010} or so-called confinement-induced resonances \cite{Olshanii1998,Dunjko2011}.
 Experimental observations of few-body effects have been brought to an entire new level of detail by manipulating ultracold atoms on the single-atom scale \cite{Serwane2011,Reynolds2020} ensuring pure few-body effects.